isomerpages/moe-ssrc/_initiatives/Grant Recipients/Associate Professor Choo Hyekyung.md

 The project aims to gather information on low-income binational families to understand how the following factors contribute to these families’ social integration at both the individual and familial level:

-(i) demographic conditions, such as nationality, immigration and employment status, <br>
+(i) demographic conditions, such as nationality, immigration and employment status,

-(ii) psycho-socio-economic challenges, such as marital conflict, parenting difficulties, and child adjustment issues, and <br>
+(ii) psycho-socio-economic challenges, such as marital conflict, parenting difficulties, and child adjustment issues, and

 (iii) availability and utilisation of social capital, such as social support systems and social services.